 merging is empty.

-- Remove the dummy QSO you added in step #4 above by finding that QSO in
+- Remove the dummy QSO you added in step #4 above by finding that QSO in your

-that is next to Insert, End, etc.) to delete it.
+next to Insert, End, etc.) to delete it.

 - Save your log file.

-If there is a problem, you can open the log file you saved in step #1
+If there is a problem, you can open the log file you saved in step #1 above

-above and "Save as" using the original name.
+and "Save as" using the original name.
 Then start all over again.